-Article 5 of the Registrant's By-Laws requires the Company to indemnify its directors and officers, and permits the Company to indemnify its employees and agents, to the maximum extent permitted by Delaware law.
+Article Fifth of the Registrant's By-Laws requires the Company to indemnify its directors, officers, employees and agents to the maximum extent permitted by Delaware law.
 Article Fifth also requires the Registrant to advance the litigation expenses of a director or officer on receipt of his or her written undertaking to repay all amounts advanced if it is ultimately determined that he or she is not entitled to indemnification.